1 9 5 8 – 1 9 6 2 (UK)

 Set in a youth club – with pop music in the background – it posed questions of interest to young people.

-The discussions that took place included the morality of Western films, the role of Christians in the Army, sport, politics, big business, gambling and smoking.
+The discussions that took place included the morality of Western films, the role of Christians in the Army, sport, politics, slavery, big business, gambling, war, immigration and smoking.

 Teenagers were also encouraged to Bible reading by way of competitions for modern versions, written by themselves, of selected Bible stories.
 Interestingly, of the winning entries, hardly one came from a regular churchgoer.